 Thanks to DA reader who emailed me this rate news, and thanks DA reader, buckeye61, for posting on this rate hike in the DA forum.

 The American Express Personal Savings has a long history.
 I first wrote about it in 2009.
 During that time, the account has never been a rate leader, but it has always been respectable when compared with other internet banks.
 The lowest rate it has ever been was 0.75% for a couple of months in 2012.
 In early 2015, the rate had gone back up to 0.90% where it held until the middle of May 2017 when the rate went up to 0.95%.

-Even though there are several internet banks offering yields of over 1.70%, it’s worth noting that American Express has several features that give them an advantage over other internet banks.
+Even though there are several small internet banks offering yields of over 1.80%, it’s worth noting that American Express has several features that give them an advantage over other internet banks.
 In fact, I seem to receive more positive opinions from readers about this bank than most other internet banks.
 In addition to not having monthly fees or minimum balance requirements, the Personal Savings has no dollar limitations for ACH bank-to-bank transfers.
 In addition, wire transfers are free.
 Readers have also commented about the bank’s fast ACH transfers, their top-notch user interface and excellent customer service.

 Below are a few of the relevant features that are mentioned in the bank’s FAQ section that are worth repeating.
 I also included three features that were based on my conversation with a CSR on April 5, 2018.